bellmarc/scatterbrain-study-app/README.md

 ## We are a Three person team of Full-Stack Software Engineers

 - Technologies include: React.js, Express, Node.js, mongoose, and MongoDB
-- Collaborated with User Experience Designers, we conducted user testing throughout the project lifecycle, user flows, and hand-drawn wireframing in the inital stages.
+- Collaborated with User Experience Designers, we conducted user testing throughout the project life cycle, user flows, and hand-drawn wireframing in the initial stages.

 ---

 ### MVP(Minimum Viable Product):
-- Build a responsive full-stack web app with a user-friendly onboarding process, list of topics in user dashboard, timed study sessions, and slide out/in navigation bar.
+- Build a responsive full-stack web app with a user-friendly on-boarding process, list of topics in user dashboard, timed study sessions, and slide out/in navigation bar.

 ---